Check Out These 12 Creative Book Launch Ideas

 6. Hire additional entertainment

 While your book reading should be the highlight of your event, you don’t have to be the only live entertainment of the night.
 Take some of the pressure off yourself by hiring a musician or actor to perform songs or read scenes from your book.
+It will add another dimension to the night while giving you time to regroup between reading sessions.

 7. Have a mobile book launch

 Instead of hosting your book launch at a stationary venue, why not plan an event on a boat or a bus?
 Rent a vehicle for the day to take your event to more than one event space, or host a VIP book launch on a sailboat or a yacht.
+This is especially clever if your book has interactive components and lots of action scenes.

 8. Host a picnic